Murders of Helen and Margaret Lynch: Legal proceedings and trial

-Haight's trial officially began on October 26, 1942.
-The venue was in White Plains, New York, in Westchester County, and Haight's trial occurred in the courtroom of Judge Frank H. Coyne, himself a former district attorney of Westchester County.
-His jury consisted of six married mothers and six married fathers, as well as one male alternate and one female alternate.
-The jury was selected out of a pool of 101 total prospects on October 27.
+Haight's trial began on October 26, 1942.
+The venue was in White Plains, New York, in Westchester County.
+Haight's trial occurred in the courtroom of Judge Frank H. Coyne, himself a former district attorney of Westchester County.
+His jury consisted of six married mothers and six married fathers, and one male alternate and one female alternate.
+The jury was selected out of a pool of 101 prospects on October 27.

 Haight's attorney, Yonkers-based defense attorney Charles Wallace, attempted to construct an insanity defense for his client, with his evidence including medical records showing that Haight received a head injury when he was six years old.
 Haight's attorney also accused police of extracting a coerced confession during their initial questioning, and that Haight expressed remorse by crying when officials recovered Helen's body from the reservoir.

 Haight's attorney summoned a physician from a psychiatric hospital who had analyzed the defendant.
 The physician said he believed Haight to be insane based on his mistreatment of girls and women in his past, his antisocial tendencies, and the psychiatrist's opinion that Haight had "beginning dementia praecox with a psychosis mixed type and definite sadistic trends."

 Prosecutors countered Haight's insanity defense by making the case that the murder was calculated and planned, and establishing that Haight understood his actions to be wrong; when repeatedly asked if he knew the murders were wrong, Haight replied affirmatively each time.
 He also testified that he hoped the razors he purchased to mutilate Margaret would help him to construct an alibi, and that he planned to use the razors to amputate the victims' fingers and make them into a bracelet.

-Prosecutors also called their own psychiatric specialist who stated that Haight was sane at the time of the crimes and had always been sane.
+Prosecutors called their own psychiatric specialist who stated that Haight was sane at the time of the crimes and had always been sane.
 Although the specialist conceded Haight may have had a condition called "constitutional psychopathy", the prosecution's specialist stated that Haight met the legal requirements for sanity because, in addition to understanding that his actions were wrong, Haight also understood the consequences for his actions.
 Haight's second defense, that he expressed remorse during the investigation and had been coerced into making a confession, was undermined when Haight's attorney cross-examined Police Chief Frank R. Mallette, who had overseen Haight's confessions and asserted that Haight was "calm and collected" as he discussed the crimes.

 A medical examiner for the prosecution testified that despite the girls' extensive injuries, he believed both girls died by drowning in the respective bodies of water into which Haight had thrown them.
-The medical examiner also stated that he did not believe Haight completed a sexual assault against either of the Lynch sisters.
+The medical examiner stated that he did not believe Haight completed a sexual assault against either of the Lynch sisters.
 Reporters observed Haight grinning while District Attorney Gallagher presented Haight's confession to the court, particularly when the confession mentioned Haight's assaults against the girls and described, in detail, how the girls died.